 I wrote an entire article dedicated on the most important stats and which one to use, so make sure to read it and learn how to get the most of your poker stats and for this, you should get some poker software.

 When you know which ones are important, you can compare your stats to players who are doing better than you.
-You can easily do it with any poker tracking software such as Holdem Manager 2 or Poker Tracker 4, if you don't have it, make sure to grab a FREE TRIAL:
+You can easily do it with any poker tracking software such as Holdem Manager 3, and if you don't have it, make sure to grab a FREE TRIAL:

 Probably, you are fully aware who are the best players in your games so you can just filter their stats in a particular spot that you want to analyze and compare it to yours.
 However, if you do not know who stats you should be looking at, you can easily find the biggest winners based on their results in your database.